-As flights inevitably mean a stopover in Lima, try Kjolle where owner Pia León (recently awarded the title of Latin America’s Best Female Chef) incorporates indigenous ingredients pairing Lima’s seafood with Amazonian legumes in dynamic dishes such as scallops with seeds and roots from Peru’s rainforest.
+As flight schedules inevitably dictate a stopover in Lima, try Kjolle where owner Pia León (recently awarded the title of Latin America’s Best Female Chef) incorporates indigenous ingredients pairing Lima’s seafood with Amazonian legumes in dynamic dishes such as scallops with seeds and roots from Peru’s rainforest.

 What to See and Do